ma-serra/OpenContracts/docs/architecture/components/annotator/current-state/state-management.md

 The system provides centralized, consistent filtering through `useVisibleAnnotations`:

-1. **Forced Visibility**
+### 1. Forced Visibility
 - Selected annotations always visible
-   - Annotations in selected relationships always visible
+- Annotations in selected relationships always visible (when structural view is ON)
 - Overrides all other filters

-2. **Structural Filter**
+- Ensures important context is never hidden

+### 2. Structural Annotation Handling

+#### Data Structure
+- **Regular annotations**: Stored in `pdfAnnotationsAtom`
+- **Structural annotations**: Stored in `structuralAnnotationsAtom`
+- **Combined view**: `allAnnotationsAtom` merges and deduplicates

+#### Visibility Logic
+- Each annotation has a `structural: boolean` property
+- When `showStructuralAnnotationsAtom` is `false` (default):
+  - Structural annotations are hidden
-   - Toggle visibility of structural annotations
+  - Regular annotations are shown
+- When `showStructuralAnnotationsAtom` is `true`:
-   - When enabled, shows annotations in relationships
+  - Structural annotations become visible

-3. **Label Filter**
+  - "Show Selected Only" is auto-enabled to prevent UI overload
+  - Relationships involving structural annotations become visible

+#### Why Separate Storage?
+- **Performance**: Structural annotations can be numerous (e.g., every paragraph marker)
+- **Clean data management**: Prevents accidental mixing of annotation types
+- **Flexible filtering**: Easy to toggle entire category on/off
+- **Backend consistency**: Mirrors backend's separation of annotation types

+### 3. Label Filter
 - Filter by specific annotation labels
-   - Multi-select capability
+- Multi-select capability via `ViewLabelSelector` component
-   - Only applies to non-forced annotations
+- Only applies to non-forced, non-structural annotations

-4. **Page-Level Filtering**
+- Stored in `spanLabelsToViewAtom`

+### 4. Page-Level Filtering
 - PDFPage components further filter to show only annotations on their page
 - Efficient - no unnecessary rendering of off-page annotations
+- Uses `perPageAnnotationsAtom` for O(1) page lookups

+### 5. Show Selected Only Mode
+- When enabled, only selected annotations are visible
+- Auto-enabled when showing structural annotations
+- Useful for focusing on specific annotations

 ## Performance Optimizations